-The Future Harvest CASA annual conference (Hyattsville, MD; ) included a “Regenerative Agriculture” track, which had 33 participants.
+The Future Harvest CASA annual conference (Hyattsville, MD) included a “Regenerative Agriculture” track, which had 33 participants.
 Session topics included the advances in science and initiatives to promote carbon farming in Maryland and around the world, and farming practices that build upon the synergy between healthy soils and climate change adaptation/mitigation.
 In the “Grassfed: Meat and Dairy” track, Nicole Masters (Integrity Soils) spoke about reading weeds as an indicator of soil condition, and the importance of soil microbial health.
 Gabe Brown, an internationally renowned regenerative rancher, was a keynote speaker who addressed most of the 452 attendees on that day, recounting his successful use of cover cropping, no-till, and other soil health practices to significantly increase his farm’s profitability and sustainability.
 No affiliation data is available for these participants, but farmers generally comprise a majority of conference attendees with many beginning farmers and dabblers.
 Service providers present are often representing non-profit organizations.
 Dawson served on the conference planning committee and helped to plan the sessions.

-While a functional pilot version of the tool is available to the public for use (http://ter.ps/SHeval), final revisions and full-scale roll-out of the tool are still underway, scheduled for the spring of 2019.
+A functional pilot version of the tool is available to the public for use (http://ter.ps/SHeval).
 The opportunity to participate in the committee was described in several soil health presentations.
-An online form for indicating interest in serving on the committee was low, but use of the tool has been slowly spreading through website links and handouts at presentations.
+Interest in participating on the committee was low, but use of the tool has been slowly spreading through website links and handouts at presentations.

 The full series of field days was not presented as planned, but 3 events were put on in partnership with other groups and organizations.

 The first event (3/27/18; 25 ASPs, 11 farmers) was put on in partnership with the MD Healthy Soils Consortium, and featured a tour of Mason’s Heritage, a large-scale organic grain and vegetable operation, as well as a visit to a neighboring conventional grain farm.
 Soils at both were compared and contrasted using the MD Soil Health Card, a tool developed by Maryland NRCS to be used by ASPs and farmers to quickly evaluate the level of soil health in a particular field without any specialized equipment.[caption id="attachment_747311" align="alignnone" width="300"] Steve Kraszewski (Mason's Heritage) demonstrates a strip tiller.
 Photo: Nevin Dawson[/caption] [caption id="attachment_747312" align="alignnone" width="300"] Bill Mason (Mason's Heritage) explains his roller/crimper.
 Photo: Nevin Dawson[/caption] [caption id="attachment_747329" align="alignnone" width="300"] Credit: Steve Kraszewski[/caption] [caption id="attachment_747330" align="alignnone" width="300"] Credit: Steve Kraszewski[/caption] [caption id="attachment_747331" align="alignnone" width="300"] Credit: Steve Kraszewski[/caption]

 Google Analytics shows a count of 425 “Users” during the project year.

 The conference was held on January 17-19 in College Park, MD, and hosted 619 farmers, educators, and food system workers.
-Session topics at the conference included the role of sulfur in soil health (55 participants, taught by Ray Weil, member of project advisory committee) and two sessions related to building soil health in pasture (48 participants).
+Session topics at the included the role of sulfur in soil health (55 participants, taught by Ray Weil, member of project advisory committee) and two sessions related to building soil health in pasture (48 participants).
 These were head counts conducted by the room moderators, and no breakdown by participant type is available.
 Conference attendees represent Virginia, West Virginia, Pennsylvania, and Delaware, with the majority coming from Maryland.
 The PI served on the conference committee and helped to direct the program content.

-The State Coordinator spoke to Rodale Institute staff about tour and workshop options and decided against visiting the campus for the public open house in favor of a private tour and focused presentations and discussions on soil health with Institute researchers.
-He also described this tour opportunity during several soil health presentations (see milestone 9).
+The State Coordinator spoke to Rodale Institute staff about tour and workshop options and decided against visiting the campus for the public open house in favor of a private tour and focused presentations and discussions on soil health with Institute researchers on October 21, 2019.
+He also described this tour opportunity during several soil health presentations (see milestone 19).